List of Yu-Gi-Oh! GX characters: Recurring characters

-Introduced in the third season as an Australian duelist originally from South Academy, but now enrolled with Duel Academy.
+Introduced in the third season as an Australian duelist originally from South Academy, but now enrolled at Duel Academy.
 He is described as tough, cunning, but having a carefree attitude.
 He has a pet crocodile named Shirley (Karen in the Japanese version), who he saved when he was younger.
 He wears bandages over his right eye, which is revealed to house an Eye of Oricalcum that allows him to see a person's true nature.
-He uses his power to try to free Jaden from the Supreme King but fails and winds up getting sent to the stars and is later rescued.
+He uses his power to try to free Jaden from the Supreme King, but fails and is sent to the stars before being rescued.
 He duels using a fossil deck and his duel disk resembles a boomerang.